gilnam74/vex-sneppet/CS-for-artists.md

 ```

 In the second loop, with the help of the first value of the `range()` function, we skipping elements, that we already check in the first loop.
 But its still O(n^2).
 Can we do better?

+## Time and space complexity: Big O notation
+The relationship of input size to the number of steps the algorithm takes to run characterizes the algorithm time complexity.